aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/other-compression-techniques/entries-with-different-passwords/_index.md

 ## Quick Answers
 - **What does “encrypt zip” mean?** It means applying password‑based protection (AES or ZipCrypto) to the contents of a ZIP/7z archive.
 - **Can each entry have a different password?** Yes—Aspose.Zip lets you assign distinct passwords per file.
 - **Which .NET versions are supported?** All modern .NET Framework, .NET Core, and .NET 5/6 versions.
 - **Do I need a license for production?** A commercial license is required for production use; a free trial is available.
 - **What compression format is used in the example?** The sample creates a 7z archive with AES‑256 encryption.

 ## What is “how to encrypt zip” with Aspose.Zip?

 Encrypting a ZIP (or 7z) file means securing its entries so that they cannot be opened without the correct password.
-Aspose.Zip for .NET supports both classic ZipCrypto and stronger AES encryption, and it allows you to specify encryption settings per entry, giving you fine‑grained control over security.
+Aspose.Zip for .NET supports two encryption algorithms—classic ZipCrypto and AES‑256—allowing you to specify encryption settings per entry, giving you fine‑grained control over security.

 ## Why compress files with password?

-- **Security segmentation:** If one password is compromised, the other files stay protected.
-- **Regulatory compliance:** Certain industries mandate separate credentials for different data categories.
-- **User‑specific distribution:** A single archive can be shipped to many users, each unlocking only the files they’re authorized to see.
+You can protect sensitive data while still benefiting from compression.
+Assigning a unique password to each file limits exposure: if one password is compromised, the remaining files stay safe.
+This approach also helps meet industry‑specific compliance rules that demand separate credentials for different data categories, and it simplifies user‑specific distribution by bundling multiple files into a single archive that only reveals the files each recipient is authorized to see.

 ## Why use AES 256 zip encryption?

 AES‑256 is the current industry‑standard for strong symmetric encryption.
 Compared with ZipCrypto, it resists modern brute‑force attacks and is fully compatible with 7‑Zip and other contemporary extractors.
+It also provides faster compression and decryption performance compared to older algorithms, making it suitable for large enterprise workloads.
 When you need **aes 256 zip encryption**, Aspose.Zip makes the configuration straightforward.

 ## Prerequisites